edgexfoundry/edgex-cli/README.md

 ```
 $ make install
 ```
+Install also makes a copy of the default configuration and copies it to $HOME/.edgex-cli/configuration.toml.
+If your EdgeX instance is not running on localhost, minimally you will need to replace localhost with the correct IP address.

-You can now use the CLI by entering `edgex-cli` anywhere on your machine.
+You can now use the CLI by entering `edgex-cli` anywhere on your machine provided your $GOBIN is on your $PATH.

 ### Developers

+Follow the installation instructions to create a configuration file and edit as necessary.
-To try out your changes, you can either build the binary or calling `go run`.
+To try out your changes, you can either build the binary and execute or by calling `go run`.

 * Build and run: